GoldenSpotter/star-routes/README.md

 Fixes
 Note: You can have multiple lines of fixes, as long as there as an empty line between them and the routes.
+It is advised that you only include the names of the fixes that are on turning points, rather than many in a straight line, in order to reduce clutter on the map.

 Route 1
 Route 2